jfabellera/billy/README.md

 ## Installing
 This is a `Node.js` project.
 Get [nvm](https://github.com/nvm-sh/nvm) if you are on a UNIX system or [nvm-windows](https://github.com/coreybutler/nvm-windows) if on Windows, and then install `node` (and `npm`).

-This project uses [yarn workspaces](https://classic.yarnpkg.com/en/docs/workspaces/).
+This project uses [yarn workspaces](https://classic.yarnpkg.com/en/docs/workspaces/) to manage aspects of being a monorepo.
 Ensure you have `yarn` by running:
 ```
 npm i -g yarn
 ```